 We are starting 2019 on a strong note as our sales, bookings and our sales funnel are healthy with new opportunities in every one of our priority vertical markets.
-In the first quarter of 2019 we saw strong sales from radio networks and on March 19th, 2019, we announced that our (Q4/Q1) radio orders were over \$4.0 Million from both existing clients and new clients.
+In this reporting period we saw strong sales for radio networks from both existing and new clients.
 These orders came from North America, Latin America, Europe and Asia which shows strong geographical diversity.